-- · The IP addresses in the diagram are examples. - Use a switching hub that is compatible with 100Base-TX/10Base-T network speeds.
-The maximum length of a cable between a switching hub and the DME series is 100 meters.
-Due to the quality of cables and switching hub performance, however, proper operation at the maximum length cannot be guaranteed in some cases.
-Use a CAT5 STP (Shielded Twisted Pair) cable to prevent electromagnetic interference. - If you are using multiple DME series units, set Link Mode on each unit to the same setting.
+- The IP addresses in the diagram are examples. - Use a network switch that is compatible with 100Base-TX/10Base-T network speeds.
+The maximum length of a cable between a network switch and the DME series is 100 meters.
+Due to the quality of cables and network switch performance, however, proper operation at the maximum length cannot be guaranteed in some cases. - Use a STP (Shielded Twisted Pair) cable to prevent electromagnetic interference. - If you are using multiple DME series units, set Link Mode on each unit to the same setting.
 Yamaha recommends that you select 100Base-TX for the Link Mode setting.